xiaow6/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

 - Now the general rule are:
   -  if a matrix `nxn` is convolved with `fxf` filter/kernel and padding `p` and stride `s` it give us `(n+2p-f)/s + 1,(n+2p-f)/s + 1` matrix.

 - In case `(n+2p-f)/s + 1` is fraction we can take **floor** of this value.
+Which means rounding down to the nearest integer.
+The filter must lie entirely within your image or the image plus the padding region.

-- In math textbooks the conv operation is filpping the filter before using it.
-What we were doing is called cross-correlation operation but the state of art of deep learning is using this as conv operation.
+- In math textbooks the convolution operation is filpping the filter before using it.
+What we were doing is called **cross-correlation** operation but the state of art of deep learning is using this as **convolution** operation by convention.

 - Same convolutions is a convolution with a padding so that output size is the same as the input size.
 Its given by the equation: